Health Services FAQs

 Will my information be kept confidential?

 Your medical record is confidential.
-All files are locked and secured.
 No information is released to anyone outside the Health Center without your written authorization.
-Medical files are kept for seven years after your graduation or transfer.

 Am I required to have health insurance to attend college?